-The battery cut-off switch disconnects all the living area 12 V appliances, even the safety/drainage valve.
+The battery cut-off switch switches off all the appliances in the living area, even inactive ones.
+Even appliances such as the entrance step, basic lighting or the refrigerator will stop working.
 This prevents the living area battery from slowly discharging if the vehicle is not used for a longer period of time (e.g. temporary lay-up).

-The batteries can still be charged by the transformer/rectifier when the battery cut-off switch is turned off.
+If the vehicle is connected to the 230 V power supply, the batteries can then be charged from the transformer/rectifier, even if the battery cut-off switch is switched off.